corrode/corrode.github.io/content/blog/expressions/index.md

 So far, I showed you some fancy expression tricks, but how do you apply this in practice?

-A simple heurstic is to hunt for `returns` and semicolons in the middle of your code.
+A simple heuristic is to hunt for `returns` and semicolons in the middle of your code.
 These are like "seams" in our program; stop signs, which break the natural flow of data.
 Almost effortlessly, removing those blockers / stop signs often improves the code flow; it's like magic.